 - a fever

 - pain or discomfort lasts longer than a week

 Do I need to avoid sex?

 Don’t have sex for at least 3 days after your treatment.
 This helps prevent irritation and infections.
 Continue to abstain if your skin still feels raw or irritated after day 3.

 Laser treatments break down dark skin pigments into smaller particles.
 These cells then get carried off by white blood cells.

 You might see results after your first treatment.
-But you prob need to have it done 3 or 4 times for the best results.
-After that it’s all about upkeep.
+But you prob need to have it done three or four times for the best results.
+After that, it’s all about upkeep.
 Get a touch up every 6 months to 1 year to maintain the look.

 What does laser bleaching feel like?